Lower Bounds for the Convergence of Tensor Power Iteration on Random Overcomplete Models: Introduction

 In the undercomplete regime where $k \leq d$, if the components $\{a_i\}_{i \leq k}$ are orthogonal to each other, then $\cS$ has only $2 k$ local maximizers that are close to $\{\pm \sqrt{d} a_i \}_{i \le k}$.
 In this case, tensor power iteration provably converges to one of the $\pm \sqrt{d} a_i$'s \cite{anandkumar2014tensor}.
 Indeed, tensors with linearly independent components can be orthogonalized, thus suggesting the existence of efficient algorithms in the undercomplete regime.

 Things become far more challenging in the overcomplete regime where $k$ is much greater than $d$.
 When $k \ll d^2$, it is known that any global maximizer of $\cS$ must be close to one of the $ \pm \sqrt{d} a_i$'s.
 However, algebraic geometry techniques show that $\cS$ has exponentially many other critical points \cite{cartwright2013number}.
 Further, if $k \gg d^2$, then $\cS (x)$ concentrates tightly around its expectation, uniformly for all $x \in \S^{d-1} (\sqrt{d})$, thus making it hard to identify the tensor components from the information encoded in $\cS$.
-As far as we know, there is no polynomial-time algorithm known for tensor decomposition in this regime.
+As far as we know, there is no polynomial-time algorithm known for tensor decomposition within this regime.

-We thus focus on the regime $d \ll k \ll d^2$, where SOS-based algorithms are proven to succeed \cite{ge2015decomposing,ma2016polynomial,hopkins2016fast,ding2022fast}, and numerical experiments indicate that the performance of randomly initialized power iteration matches that of SOS-based methods (see \cref{fig:success_prob} for details).
+We thus focus on the regime $d \ll k \ll d^2$, where algebraic methods and SOS-based algorithms are proven to succeed \cite{ge2015decomposing,ma2016polynomial,hopkins2016fast,bhaskara2019smoothed,ding2022fast}, and numerical experiments indicate that the performance of randomly initialized power iteration matches that of these methods (see \cref{fig:success_prob} for details).
 However, from a theoretical standpoint, the dynamics of tensor power iteration in the overcomplete regime still remain elusive.
 A reasonable first step towards solving this puzzle would be to understand how many iterations are necessary for power method to find one of the true components.